-In our previous post about pop ups, we discussed 6 ways they can help a business.
-It was a great primer on how a pop up can contribute to your bottom line.
+In our previous post about pop-ups, we discussed six ways they can help a business.
+It was a great primer about how a pop-up can contribute to your bottom line.
 But, because we’re Clover, we didn’t want to stop there.
-So, in this companion post, we’ll focus more on how pop ups work, tackling some of the common logistical hurdles you might encounter.
+So in this companion post, we’ll focus more on how pop-ups work, tackling some of the common logistical hurdles you might encounter.

 Choose the right location.